Gresham Siding Replacement Contractor That Fixes the Rot Before the New Siding Goes On

 - Bottom-course sheathing saturated from insufficient grade clearance or splash-back — extremely common on Gresham ranches from the 1970s and 1980s.

-- Absent or degraded building paper — original kraft paper that has lost all moisture resistance.
+- Absent or completely degraded building paper — original 1960s–1980s kraft paper that has lost all moisture-resistance.
+Without this layer, any moisture that gets behind the new siding goes directly into the sheathing.

-- On pre-1978 homes: lead-based paint on siding and trim — requiring EPA RRP protocols from the first day of demo.
+- On pre-1978 homes: lead-based paint on the existing siding, trim, and window surrounds — requiring EPA RRP protocols from the first day of demo.

 The Three Steps Most Gresham Siding Contractors Skip